material-motion/material-motion/starmap/specifications/plans/Draggable.md

 ### dragGestureRecognizer API

-If `shouldAdjustAnchorPointOnGestureStart` is true, then `ChangeAnchorPoint` is emitted when the gesture recognizer starts.

 Provide a settable `dragGestureRecognizer` API.

 This value should be initialized with a default `DragGestureRecognizer` instance.

+## Performer considerations

+If `shouldAdjustAnchorPointOnGestureStart` is true, emit `ChangeAnchorPoint` when the gesture recognizer starts.

+Draggable, Pinchable, and Rotatable can all share the same performer.